justin-marian/query-language/README.md

 ## Description

 CSV table operations using custom-defined data types.
 The objective *is not just to perform operations on tables* but to provide a **foundation for a Query Language** that allows complex data manipulations.
-This Query Language offers the ability to execute simple operations on tables, thus opening up possibilities both flexible and easy to expand with new functionalities.
+Query Language offers the ability to combine simple operations on tables, thus opening up possibilities both flexible and easy to expand or test with new functionalities.

 ### Table Structure